-Weighted average swap rate (including subordinated loan) 2.89

-Servicing fee 1.00

 Senior expenses 0.03

-Buffer release rate 1.78
+Buffer release rate 2.32

 Total 5.70

-Fitch considered the following factors when determining the yield available to the issuer.
+Fitch considered the following factors in determining the yield available to the issuer.

 - Unless a performance trigger is breached, the buffer release component of the discount rate is paid back to the seller, and so does not provide excess spread to the transaction. - As the weighted average swap rate tends upwards as the senior notes amortise (given their lower expected swap rates), and the buffer release is calculated as the difference between the fixed discount rate percentage and the sum of the other discount rate components, the buffer release rate decreases over time.